HDVinnie/Private-Trackers-Spreadsheet/README.md

+## <a name="security"></a> 🔐 Privacy

+If your site is listed here and you dont want it to be, please email hdinnovations@protonmail.com instead of using the issue tracker.

 Name | Abbrevation | Type | Codebase | Users | Torrents | Peers | Ratio | Points | Birthdate | Updated
 ------------ | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | -------------
 | - | - | - | - | - | - | - | - | - | - | - |